Agenda

 Yet schools, parents, and coaches rarely talk about it.
 Why?
 Because gambling is seen as an issue that is of low concern, with most adults simply unaware of just how risky and accessible these newer forms of gambling are.

 Player protection strategies must adapt to the environments in which gambling takes place.
-This session explores how safer‑play approaches are applied across diverse settings—from charitable gaming halls and lottery retail to VLT environments and integrated resorts—highlighting how context‑specific strategies such as venue design, community dynamics, staff engagement, and player‑facing tools can strengthen safer play.
+This session explores how safer‑play approaches are applied across diverse settings—from charitable gaming halls and lottery retail to integrated resorts—highlighting how context‑specific strategies such as venue design, community dynamics, staff engagement, and player‑facing tools can strengthen safer play.

 Canada’s sports betting ecosystem is evolving rapidly.
 This session will present new findings from our recent Canadian national study, offering fresh insights into player behavior and market trends.
 A panel discussion will examine implications for marketing practices, regulatory frameworks, and harm‑prevention strategies, with a spotlight to youth and young adults.